itsnoteren/ereeennn/README.md

 ### Hi there 👋, My name is Eren
 #### I'm a helper in AsenaDev team

-i'm trying to be a developer
+I'm trying to be a developer

 Skills:  PHP / JS / CSS / HTML